DHS home page

 People who live with more than one household group during a calendar month are members of the household group where they spend 51 percent or more of their time.

-People gone from the household for 30 days or more are no longer part of the household, except individuals in an acute care medical faclity remain in the household group unless they go into long-term care.
+People gone from the household for 30 days or more are no longer part of the household, this includes individuals who enter an acute care hospital or nursing facility and are expected to remain for 30 days or more.
+Leave the individual in their original household group until the 31st day, and then rerun eligibility as a household of one.

 3. Filing Group

 If the filing group does not include at least one applicant who meets all nonfinancial eligibility requirements, the group is ineligible.
-Clients must provide information needed to determine who must be in the filing group.
+Individuals must provide information requested by the department to determine who must be in the filing group.

 When a household member is in more than one filing group for the same program, the filing groups must be combined, unless specified otherwise in administrative rule.

-The filing group consists of each applicant and the following household members:
+The filing group consists of each applicant and the following household group members:

 4. Financial Group

-For QMB all the members of the filing group are also members of the financial group.
-The financial group determines whose income and resources count in determining eligibility and benefits.
+All the members of the filing group are also members of the financial group.
+The financial group determines whose income counts in determining eligibility for benefits.

 5. Need Group

-The need group is the people whose basic and special needs are used in determining eligibility and consists of each member of the financial group.
+The need group consists of the people whose basic and special needs are used in determining eligibility and benefit level.
+The need group consists of each member of the financial group.
+Think of the need group as the "income standard group" - the number of individuals in the need group determines what income standard you will use (1-person, 2-person, etc.).
+Some need group members may not be in the benefit group.

 6. Benefit Group

-The benefit group is the people who receive benefits.
+The benefit group consists of the people who receive benefits.

-For people not assumed eligible, the benefit group consists of the people from the need group who meet all the following:
+For individuals who are not assumed eligible, the benefit group consists of the people from the need group who meet all nonfinancial and financial eligibility requirements.

-For people assumed eligible, the benefit group consists of the people who are in the benefit group of the program used to assume eligibility.
+For individuals who are assumed eligible, the benefit group consists of the people who are in the benefit group of the program used to assume eligibility.

 If you have a disability and need a document on this Web site to be provided to you in another format, please contact the Office of Document Management (ODM) at 503-378-3486 or by e-mail at dhs.forms@state.or.us.